 Water – drink it often (even if you are not thirsty!).
 The most critical element for staying ALIVE is WATER.
 Although not a food type, water is essential for hydration and food digestion.
 During the winter season, it is common to experience dehydration because there is less humidity in the air, causing a drying effect on the body.
 You must replace the bodily fluids lost through respiration, evaporation, perspiration, and elimination by drinking water.
 Generally, this means you must drink 2 – 4 quarts of water daily, depending on your activity level and body size.

 Anything you can munch on while you walk, such as GORP, mixed nuts, dried fruit, dark chocolate, granola, energy bars, bite-size cheese pieces, sesame candy, mini pretzels, hard crackers, and other high-calorie snacks.
-Just remember not to overdo it on the sugar, including dried fruit.
-The sugar will give you a quick spike of energy and warm you, but then your body temperature will fall suddenly once it is burned off.
-Sometimes this can cause your body temperature to drop below its previous level.

-A dark chocolate bar is a good option if you don’t want to heat up anything.
-If you decide to fire up the stove, use any warm water left in the cooking pot.
+A dark chocolate bar is a good option to avoid heating anything.
+If you fire up the stove, use any warm water left in the cooking pot.
 Reheat the water, pour it into wide-mouth bottles, and bring them into your sleeping bag.
 They’ll warm your bag and act as personal water heaters when sleeping.
 A bonus: you are guaranteed to have pourable water (not frozen) the following morning, allowing you a hassle-free quick breakfast/coffee morning routine.
+Just remember not to overdo it on the sugar.
+The sugar will give you a quick energy spike and warm you, but your body temperature will drop once it is burned off.
+Sometimes, this can cause your body temperature to drop below its previous level.

 Related Posts: